 For the latest test dates and information, click onto www.act.org.
-Gibault will host the April and June tests.
+Gibault will host the April test.
 When deciding which school to attend, check if the school requires the written portion of the ACT for admission.
 Currently, only 16% of four-year colleges and universities require the written portion.
 You can check at www.actstudent.org/writing.

 Free College Financial Aid Help Available